 How much homework will I have to do?

-You will have to complete one piece of homework every week.
-You will also be expected to take an interest in current news stories and how you might apply them to your class work and extended learning.
+You will be expected to take an interest in current news stories and how you might apply them to your class work and extended learning.

 Where can I find out more about this qualification?